 - Clean areas (you CAN touch while removing): the inside and back of the gown, gown’s ties, inside of the gloves, ear pieces/straps of mask/goggles/respirator/face shield

-- Dirty area (you CAN’T touch while removing): outside the front of the gloves, gown (includes sleeves), and outside of the mask, face shield, goggles, respirator
+- Contaminated areas (you CAN’T touch while removing): outside the front of the gloves, front of gown (includes sleeves), and outside of the mask, face shield, goggles, respirator

 You may be interested in: Isolation Mnemonics

 Using Personal Protective Equipment (PPE).
 (2020).
 Retrieved 18 May 2020, from https://www.cdc.gov/coronavirus/2019-ncov/hcp/using-ppe.html